-As a UC Davis Extension online student, you have one-on-one access to some of the industry's best instructors – seasoned winemakers, each with more than 20 years of professional experience.
-And the peer interaction is invaluable.
-You'll exchange ideas and build an extensive network that can support you throughout your career.
+- World-Class Wine Instructors—As a UC Davis Extension online student, you have one-on-one access to some of the industry's best instructors—seasoned winemakers, UC Davis faculty and industry experts, each with more than 20 years of professional experience

 - If you are interested in completing the Winemaking Certificate Program, you must apply for acceptance into the program.

 - Students will be expected to pay a one time, non-refundable certificate fee of $75 when enrolling in course two, Wine Production.

 - Please review Course Fees and Policies and Chemistry Requirements before applying to the program.

 One semester of university/college-level chemistry is required as a prerequisite for acceptance into the Winemaking Certificate Program.
 The best general preparation is likely to be found in an introductory chemistry class for science or allied health science majors that will cover such topics as: